BuildCanada/OutcomeTrackerAPI/README.md

 1. **Prerequisites**:
    - Install the GitHub CLI: https://cli.github.com/
    - Authenticate with: `gh auth login`
-   - Ensure you have access to the GitHub repository

 2. **Restore from Latest Database Dump**:
    ```bash
    # List available database dumps
    rake db:list_dumps

    # Fetch and restore the latest production database dump
    # This will download the most recent weekly backup and restore it locally
    rake db:fetch_and_restore